Sage-Bionetworks/schematic/DOCUMENTATION.md

 # note that the GC storage client supports various options (e.g. returniung signed url to uploaded objects; please refer to more detailed documentation here: https://googleapis.dev/python/storage/latest/client.html)
 ```

-Dataset copy from an existing GCB bucket to a GCB storage location provided by a DCC liaison:
+- To copy a dataset from an existing GCB bucket to a GCB storage location provided by a DCC liaison, you can modify the script below

 ```python
 """Copies a blob from your storage bucket to a DCC bucket."""